zxsted/ChatBot_QA_System_for_Education_Domain/README.md

 2. Execute NounsExtraction.py
 3. Execute Chatbot.py
 4. Go ahead and ask your queries!
-5. To exit, input 'quit' as your query
+5. To exit, type 'quit'

 If you are a user of IPython Notebooks, you can also run NounsExtraction.ipynb followed by Chatbot.ipynb instead.